skalenetwork/skale-ima-sdk/README.md

 ## Configuration

 By default, basic provided configuration uses Rinkeby.
-This can be changed by editing `.env` file and providing alternative **Main Net** URL pointing to other network like local ganache.
+This can be changed by editing `.env` file and providing alternative **Ethereum** URL pointing to other network like local ganache.
 Negative value `-4` should be specified in the `CHAIN_ID_MAIN_NET` variable for local ganache network.

 ## Setup